uea-teaching/audio-visual-2021/lectures/visual-speech.md

 ## McGurk Effect {data-auto-animate="true"}

-Auditory "baa" with visual "gaa" is (usually) perceived as "daa".
+Auditory "baa" with visual "gaa" is often perceived as "daa".

 ::: incremental